Prosecutor Management Institute (PMI)

 “Supervising and managing prosecutors today comes with a host of complex issues.
 TheKevin Petroff, First Asst.
 District Attorney in Galveston County

 Fundamentals of Management course is tailor made to provide practical, real-world solutions specific to prosecutors.
 It is an excellent course that provided us with management tools and concepts that we could implement immediately.”

-“This management course is exactly what has been needed in our profession for a long time!
-The Prosecutor Management Institute should be mandatory training for any elected prosecutor, as well as any supervisor who manages other prosecutors.”Jarvis Parsons, District Attorney in Brazos County
+“This management course is exactly what has been needed in our profession for a long time!”Jarvis Parsons, District Attorney in Brazos County

 “Since attending the Fundamentals of Management course, I have implemented many changes in the office, such as weekly staff meetings with agendas and set hours to confer with my staff, and I’ve made adjustments in my communication style with individual employees.”Tiffany Leal, Chief Civil Prosecutor in Comal County